-There are a couple of steps to this next section so bear with us.
 We’re now configuring the settings for linking your report with GA4.

 The first area to focus on is ‘Data Streams’.
 Here you’re selecting all the data sources that will be feeding into your project.
 If you’re a domain controlling numerous websites and apps, you need to input this information here.

 Next is ‘Frequency’.
 In this section, you’re choosing how often you’d like to receive data updates from your property.
 You can choose daily updates or ‘Streaming’ updates – streaming gives you continuous data as it comes in.